AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-api.md

 <!-- Will need to remove binary artifact documentation once the old flags are turned off -->

 >[!CAUTION]
-> Binary artifacts are used in PySpark 3 (Spark 2.3 - deprecated) and Spark (Spark 2.3 - deprecated).
-JupyterLab Notebooks now provides Pyspark 3 (Spark 2.4) and Scala (Spark 2.4).
-With this update, all engines can now be made using a Docker URL.
+> Binary artifacts are used in old PySpark and Spark recipes.
+Data Science Workspace now supports Docker URLs for all recipes.
+With this update, all engines are now made using a Docker URL.
 See the [Docker URL section](#create-an-engine-with-a-docker-url) of this document.
 Binary artifacts are set to be removed in a subsequent release.

 In order to create an Engine using a local packaged `.jar` or `.egg` binary artifact, you must provide the absolute path to the binary artifact file in your local file system.
 Consider navigating to the directory containing the binary artifact in a Terminal environment, and execute the `pwd` Unix command for the absolute path.